Tenemo/hadrondesign/README.md

 - option to show more high scores, show highlighted row with last game played to see where the user placed
 - add htmlFor's
 - Edge choppy flip animation
+- player table in DB, track individual progress tied to device + browser (instead of relying on localStorage, probably better to just implement login system at that point?), maybe achievements? unlock higher board sizes only after beating smaller ones?
+- special tiles? abilities, like to flip chosen tile?
+- if the site ever grows to have more scss, they should be imported separately for each section and themes handled differently
+- tune down score size-based scaling on bigger sizes?